Axia-Tech/AXIA-wiki/docs/general/redenomination.md

 > - No discretionary lock-voting is in place; all SOLAR used to vote counts the same.
 > - Voting is made on a per-account basis; a single account must all vote the same way and cannot
 >   split its vote.
-> - This vote does not affect any economics of the AXIASolar platform.
+> - This vote does not affect any economics of the AXIACoin platform.
 Staking rewards, inflation,
 >   effective market capitalization and the underlying balances of every account remain completely
 >   unchanged.
 It is “merely” about what units we use to denominate the balances into “SOLAR” for the
 >   purpose of display.

-With a voting period of two weeks set, the redenomination was now in the hands of the AXIASolar community for a final, binding decision.
+With a voting period of two weeks set, the redenomination was now in the hands of the AXIACoin community for a final, binding decision.

 ## The Outcome